Privacy Policy

 1. Who We Are

 Throughout this document “we”, “us” and “our” and “ours” refers to LIFT Ireland Foundation Limited.
-LIFT Ireland Foundation Limited is a company registered in Ireland with registered office at 16 Fitzwilliam Street, Dublin 2.
+LIFT Ireland Foundation Limited is a company registered in Ireland with registered office at 39/40 Mount Street Upper, Dublin 2, D02 X7H6.
 We are the organisation responsible for the control of your personal data, referred to in Data Protection Law as the Data Controller.

 2. The Information We Collect About You